IFLA Europe School Recognition Panel recognised 6 European Landscape Architecture programmes!

 It is our pleasure to announce that the following Landscape Architecture programmes were recognised by IFLA Europe:

-, Greece - application for the re-recognition of 1 course - the programme Master in Landscape Architecture, 120 ECTS, 2 years.
+Agricultural University of Athens, Greece - application for the re-recognition of 1 course - the programme Master in Landscape Architecture, 120 ECTS, 2 years.

 In the first year of study, students acquire a thorough background in the main aspects (art, design, social, technical, scientific) of Landscape Architecture.
 Students usually from diverse backgrounds at the end of the first year reach the same level of understanding, skills and knowledge in landscape architecture.